Eden Bailey

-Bailey made his competitive debut at Port Vale in August 2021, though was released at the end of the 2021–22 season following a short loan spell with Newcastle Town.
-He signed with Altrincham in November 2022 and was loaned out to Hanley Town.
+Bailey made his competitive debut at Port Vale in August 2021, though he was released at the end of the 2021–22 season following a short loan spell with Newcastle Town.
+He signed with Altrincham in November 2022 and was loaned out to Hanley Town and Mossley in the 2022–23 season.
+He joined Mossley permanently and then played for Clitheroe, Hednesford Town, Atherton Collieries, and City of Liverpool.
+He spent the 2024–25 season with 1874 Northwich, then moved on to Hanley Town in June 2025.

 Career

 Port Vale

-Bailey began his career at Port Vale at the age of eight, and was named as Youth Player of the Year for the 2020–21 season.
+Bailey began his career at Port Vale at the age of eight and was named as Youth Player of the Year for the 2020–21 season.
 He made his first-team debut on 10 August 2021, coming on as a 75th-minute substitute for James Wilson in a 2–1 defeat to Sunderland in an EFL Cup first round fixture at Vale Park.
 He made his League Two debut as a substitute in a 2–1 defeat at Newport County on 11 December.
 On 12 March 2022, he joined Newcastle Town of the Northern Premier League Division One West on an initial one-month loan deal; he made his debut for Castle later that day in a 2–0 home defeat to Bootle.
 Port Vale youth team manager Billy Paynter said that "he played on the left of a three and was a threat, he had a very good game" and had recovered well from an ankle injury that had kept him out of action for two months earlier in the season.
 On 19 March, he scored his first career goal with a header 12 minutes into a 2–2 draw at Mossley.
 He played a total of nine games for Newcastle.
-He was not offered a professional contract when his youth-team contract expired in June 2022.
+He was not offered a professional contract when his youth team contract expired in June 2022.